 3. Try hand-expressing breast milk

 If your breasts are so full that your nipples become flattened, your baby may have trouble latching on.
 Hand expressing a little milk to soften the nipple, or trying a technique called reverse pressure softening, can make the nipple more pliable and make latching easier.

 Get some help with these techniques if necessary.
 If you are so engorged that your milk isn't flowing, a gentle massage can help.
-Cold packs or chilled cabbage between feedings can also be helpful to relieve breast discomfort.
+Cold packs or chilled cabbage leaves placed over the breasts between feedings can also be helpful to relieve breast discomfort.